dpaulat/supercell-wx-docs/getting-started/initial-setup.rst

 Map Controls
 ------------

-Supercell Wx uses `MapLibre GL Native
+Supercell Wx uses `MapLibre Native Qt
-<https://github.com/maplibre/maplibre-gl-native>`_ to render a responsive map.
+<https://github.com/maplibre/maplibre-native-qt>`_ to render a responsive map.

 To pan the map, left-click and drag the mouse.
 To rotate the map, right-click and drag the mouse.
 To reset the rotation to a north-up orientation, left-click